Tar Hollow State Forest – Logan Trail

 The Logan Trail stays almost entirely under the canopy of the forest.
 The trail visits sections of forest ranging from freshly harvested to mature growth.
 Many large oak, beech and tuliptree are passed along the way; pitch and shortleaf pine are encountered on drier ridgetops.
 The size of the forest and comparatively little use away from the state park means solitude is easy to find.
 Hike the trail during the week in the off-season and you will find out what it feels like to have 16,000 acres all to yourself.

-The complete trail report, trail notes and trail maps for the Logan Trail is available as an 9-page downloadable eTrailsOhio PDF file for $5.95.
+The complete trail report, trail notes and trail map for the Logan Trail is available as a 9-page downloadable eTrailsOhio PDF file for $5.95.
 There are many places to make a wrong turn on this trail.
 We tell you where to be careful.
+BUY IT NOW.